CarbonFlora/robusta/readme.md

         what is swizzling lol
         --features mint for matrix interpo between libraries.
 - Move dependencies from term to other parts of the codebase.
+- Use bevy in -gui to build the frontend.

 ## Brainstorming